abdalhalimalzohbi/abdalhalimalzohbi/README.md

 - Hello, and welcome to my GitHub profile!
 My name is Abdalhalim Alzohbi,I am a self-taught fullStack web developer.

-- Currently, I am pursuing a Bachelor's degree in Computer Science, where I am also learning and expanding my knowledge in software development.
+- Currently, I am pursuing a Bachelor's degree in Information Technology, where I am also learning and expanding my knowledge in software development.

 - As a self-taught developer, I have taken the initiative to learn the latest technologies and techniques for creating dynamic and engaging user interfaces.